Sumit189/Image-Classifier/README.md

 # Image-Classifier
 Image Classifier uses the Training set and Validation set from Google Drive.
-It is made with basic CNN and for now it is able to recognize and tell the difference between my images and my friend images.
+It is made with CNN and for now, it is able to recognize and tell the difference between my images and my friend images.
+It uses image Augmentation and Dropout to reducethe problem of overfitting.